camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ### Generate a private key

 1. In your new application's setting page, navigate to **General > Private keys**.
 2. Select **Generate a private key**.
-This key is needed for Web Modeler to access your repository, and is automatically downloaded when created.
-3. Save the key for use in Web Modeler.
+This key is automatically downloaded as a .pem file when created, and can be opened in a text editor to copy and paste the contents into Web Modeler.

 ### Install the GitHub App